 - Sixth Church of Revelation: Philadelphia (Meaning: brotherly love)

 - Negative side: A false witness that speaks lies, being a witness for the enemy or for the lusts of the flesh.
 (Pr.
 6:16-19) See the number 24 for a giant that followed this image of the beast (6) that actually had six fingers on each hand and six toes each foot.
+The sixth abomination of Pr.
+6:16-19, marks a change from body parts to a whole person, a false witness.

 Shvah [f.], sheevah [m.]
-Rest, wholeness, completeness, being ripe, order, stability, and holiness.
+Rest, cessation from work, wholeness, completeness, being ripe, order, stability, and holiness.
 Also, the number of the Temple, Adonai’s House.
 We rest (7) in the finished work (6) of the Messiah.
 There are seven days of creation, seven days for Temple dedication, seven Spirits of God, seven feasts of God, seven churches or assemblies in Revelation, seven stars in Yeshua’s hand, seven golden lampstands, seven seals, seven trumpets, seven bowls, seven thunders that speak, seven eyes of the Lord, seven horns & eyes on the Lamb, seven abominations (wicked lamp spirits Pr.
 6:16-19), the priest of Midian (Moses’ father-in-law) had seven daughters, Joshua had the people along with seven priests march around Jericho before the Ark for seven days.
-On the 7th day, seven priests blowing seven shofarim along with the people circled the city seven times.
+On the 7th day, seven priests blowing seven shofarot along with the people circled the city seven times.
 On the 7th circuit, the shofars sounded long and the people shouted and the walls fell.
 Sampson had seven locks of hair in which were the source of his strength (Holy Spirit).
 Elijah sent his servant to look for the indication of rain seven times.
 Elisha had Naaman wash in the Jordan seven times to be cured of his leprosy.
 Elisha laid upon a dead boy; he sneezed seven times and rose.
-King Joash began to reign at age seven; he began to rebuild the Temple of YHWH.
+King Joash began to reign at age seven; and he began to rebuild the Temple of YHWH.
 King Hezekiah reinstated the observance of Passover (1st feast) and Unleavened Bread (seven day festival).
 The people were so excited they celebrated an additional seven days.
 Pure, white light refracts into seven colors (iris, prism, rainbow).

 On day seven of creation, God rested from His work.
 He set the seventh day apart as holy, and gave it a name: Shabbat.
 Seven transcends the natural and moves into the supernatural.
 We begin every week (and even every day as the day begins at sunset) by RESTING.
 First, we rest in the finished work of God, then we go to work (perform good deeds).
 This has been G-d’s pattern from the very beginning.
+Rest, then work.
+Any other pattern proclaims mankind’s desire to rest in the work of his own hands.

 “Six is the revealed creation of the physical world… seven or Shabbat reveals the spiritual within the physical.
 The Sabbath seven exposes the spirit that moves inside the physical garment of the six.”
 (Alewine)